An ICD is implanted into patients with long QT syndrome to recharge the heart should it go into sudden cardiac arrest.

 In fact, not even all active adults receive an ICD as part of their LQTS management regimen.

 “LQT syndrome is made up of many different genetic mutations and has a varied presentation,” says Glenn Meininger, MD, Director of Cardiac Electrophysiology Services for the Baltimore region of the MedStar Heart & Vascular Institute.
-He is board certified in cardiac electrophysiology, cardiovascular disease and internal medicine.

 Dr. Meininger explains, “Some patients are at greater risk than others.
 Generally, patients with LQT syndrome can lead a full and active life without the need for a defibrillator.